-Omnisend synchronizes data with your store, so your store contacts are automatically added to Omnisend.
-In addition to this, you can import contacts from a file or other services.
+Omnisend syncs data with your store, so your store contacts are added to Omnisend automatically.
+You can also import contacts from a file or from other services.

-- A single file may contain up to 50 fields.
+A single file may contain up to 200 contact properties (1 column = 1 property).
 If you want to upload more information, you can split the data into several imports.

-- There is only one Address field in Omnisend that accepts the values from Address 1 and Address 2 lines and merges them to a single comma-separated string Address 1, Address 2.
-Make sure to merge both fields in the file.
+There is only one Address field in Omnisend that accepts the values from Address 1 and Address 2 lines and merges them to a single comma-separated string Address 1, Address 2.
+Make sure to combine both fields in the file.

-The information for import should be recorded to the table similar to the one presented below.
+The information for import should be recorded in a table similar to the one presented below.

 Importing from file